 Well-deck: 575 m2;

-of the Johan de Witt will be the transport and disembarkation of a fully
+mission of the Johan de Witt will be the transport and disembarkation of a

-equipped battalion marines to the objective area using organic landing assets
+fully equipped battalion marines to the objective area using organic landing

-capabilities the ship is also well suited for secondary missions such as
+the required capabilities the ship is also well suited for secondary missions

 Johan de Witt will have a larger vehicle transport capacity than the

 Rotterdam, which has demonstrated full functionality for dock and helicopter

 The platform of the Johan de Witt has been designed with generous operational